digitalrebar/provision/doc/install.rst

 Configuring the Server
 ~~~~~~~~~~~~~~~~~~~~~~

-Rocket Skates provides both DHCP and Provisioning services but can be run with either disabled.
-This allows users to work in environments with existing DHCP infrastructure or to use Rocket Skates as an API driven DHCP server.
+DigitalRebar Provision provides both DHCP and Provisioning services but can be run with either disabled.
+This allows users to work in environments with existing DHCP infrastructure or to use DigitalRebar Provision as an API driven DHCP server.

 DHCP Server (subnets)
 ---------------------